Fayetteville sees Tamiflu shortage

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — Dr. Huda Sharaf with the Fayetteville Board of Health says some pharmacies in Fayetteville have already run out of Tamiflu.

-The board says many people are looking towards the oral drug as an alternative since some insurance plans don’t cover flu vaccines.
+The board says many people are looking to the oral drug as several health insurance companies are not covering the cost of another anti-flu med called Xofluza.

 “I’m getting emails, actually, some messaging is coming through, saying some of the pharmacies have been told that they’ll be out until the beginning of next month,” Sharaf said.